-Patsy performed for nearly a decade before her breakthrough 1957 television appearance, when she sang "Walkin' After Midnight" on Arthur Godfrey's Talent Scouts Show, discussed later in the glossary and in the Chronology.
+Patsy performed for nearly a decade before her breakthrough 1957 television appearance, when she sang "Walkin' After Midnight" on Arthur Godfrey's Talent Scouts Show, discussed later in the glossary and in the chronology.
 She became a leading figure in the Nashville music world, as well as a Pop crossover star.
 Patsy went on to record many hits in both genres, including "Crazy" and "She's Got You," before her death.
-The ensuing events of her life are detailed in the ALWAYS ...
-PATSY CLINE Chronology.
+The ensuing events of her life are detailed in the Always ...
+Patsy Cline chronology.

-Louise Seger: Louise Seger ("Seg" in "Seger" is pronounced like "seg" in "segment", with the accent on the first syllable) was born May 31, 1932 to Fred and Ruby Everett in Jackson, Mississippi.
+Louise Seger: Louise Seger ("Seg" is pronounced with a short "e"; "Seger" has an accented first syllable) was born May 31, 1932, to Fred and Ruby Everett in Jackson, Mississippi.
 Her father died in 1941, and her mother subsequently married Dick Alexander, a popular Gulf Coast musician and band leader at that time.
 He imparted a lifelong love of music to Louise.